$700 Otto smart lock is the latest luxury gadget to go belly-up

 Just four months after the company revealed its remarkably compact, meticulously designed Bluetooth- and Wi-Fi-enabled luxury lock, CEO and founder Sam Jadallah says his company has suspended operations indefinitely, won't meet its planned January ship date, and probably won't ship at all.

-Which makes Otto just the latest in a long line of luxury gadget flops in the last year, including the $700 Juicero cold press juice machine, the $1,000+ Teforia robotic teamaker and the $500 Pearl backup camera license plate frame.
+Which makes Otto the latest in a line of luxury gadget flops in 2017, including the $700 Juicero cold press juice machine, the $1,000+ Teforia robotic teamaker and the $500 Pearl backup camera license plate frame.

 On Dec.
 28, Jadallah wrote an obituary of sorts for Otto for Medium's HackerNoon blog, where he blames an unnamed company for Otto's failure -- a company that offered to buy Otto, but backed out at the last moment.